Sign up for BetterU News (click here now for a sample), our free monthly newsletter, and learn how you can...

 Click Here To Learn About Burn the Fat, Feed the Muscle

 Tom Venuto is a lifetime natural bodybuilder, an NSCA-certified personal trainer (CPT), certified strength & conditioning specialist (CSCS), and author of the #1 best-selling e-book, "Burn the Fat, Feed The Muscle.”
 Tom has written hundreds of articles and has been featured in print magazines such as IRONMAN, Australian IRONMAN, Natural Bodybuilding, Muscular Development, Exercise for Men and Men’s Exercise, as well as on hundreds of websites worldwide.
-For information on Tom's Fat Loss program, click here.

 Click Here To Return To